 By harnessing the capabilities of Artificial Intelligence (AI), OpenAsset promises to deliver significant efficiencies to this often time-consuming process.

 Challenges with image recognition services

 As we explored in our previous blog, a number of Application Programming Interfaces (API) are available to developers looking to incorporate image recognition into their existing tech stacks.
-Services like Amazon Rekognition offer advanced image analysis features and by populating the Rekognition cache with a large volume of Architecture, Engineering and Construction (AEC), and Real Estate images, we were able to analyse the usefulness of the AI service for these industries.
+Services like Amazon Rekognition offer advanced image analysis features and by populating the Rekognition cache with a large volume of Architecture, Engineering and Construction (AEC), and Real Estate images, we were able to analyze the usefulness of the AI service for these industries.

 From this period of testing, we concluded that Amazon Rekognition presented a number of challenges before it could be effectively integrated into OpenAsset.
 The main concern was that the accuracy of the suggested keywords from the Rekognition API was too low to deliver value to our clients and that it could lead to inaccurate search results.